Tilly Doro designer Nogah Rotstein has been collecting charms, seashells and stones for as long as she can remember.

 Nogah continues to be inspired by history but evolved to working with different materials and techniques; sculpting and hand-forming wax into textured shapes that are then cast in metal.
 These simple totems are paired with fabric, dyed rope, or enamel, juxtaposing clean refined elements with an organic hand-made feel and bursts of color.
 Influenced by nature, symbols, asymmetry and balance, her jewelry reflects the spirit of the ancient past within a modern aesthetic.

 Dedicated to sustainable and conscious business and production choices, Tilly Doro uses deadstock and repurposed materials as much as possible.
-Each piece is handmade with love in Brooklyn NY.
+Each piece is handmade with love.